What are guarantees of origin?

 In the case of renowned green electricity labels such as ‘Grüner Strom Label’, ‘OK Power’ or certain TÜV labels (such as TÜV Süd EE01 and EE02), the electricity must come entirely from renewable energy sources.
 In addition, the supplier must not have any involvement in fossil-fuelled power plants.
 Other criteria include a low age of the plants or the promotion of innovative projects for the energy transition or climate protection.
 A green electricity label therefore indicates that the electricity was produced from renewable energy sources and also proves what additional positive effects it has on the environment.

-Everyone who wants to participate in the promotion of a clean electricity supply benefits from green electricity certificates.
+Everyone who wants to participate in the promotion of a clean electricity supply benefits from renewable electricity certificates.
 For electricity producers (e.g. wind and solar power plants), they also offer an additional source of income if they cannot or do not wish to receive the subsidy from the EEG.

-Customers can also support the energy transition with green electricity guarantees of origin: The greater the demand for green electricity, the more the expansion of renewable energies is boosted.
-Customers also have the option of customising the HKN for electricity to suit their individual requirements.
+Customers can also support the energy transition with green electricity guarantees of origin: The greater the demand for renewable electricity, the more the expansion of renewable energies is boosted.
+Customers also have the option of customising the GoO for electricity to suit their individual requirements.
 Special quality criteria are becoming increasingly important, for example regionality, generation technologies or the synchronisation of generation and consumption.
-Companies can specifically purchase HKNs from wind, hydro or solar power.
+Companies can specifically purchase GoOs from wind, hydro or solar power.
 Or they can specifically purchase electricity with guarantees of origin from their respective region.
 In this way, they support the development of renewable energies for a more sustainable future in their region.